 16. Blue Contemporary Area Rug

-The contemporary Blue Area Rug is the perfect addition to your home, office, or gallery.
+The contemporary Blue Rugs is the perfect addition to your home, office, or gallery.
 Available in different sizes with our wool and viscose pile height of 0.37-inch high, this rug is hand made in India with an antique look while being environmentally friendly due to its use of natural materials.
 Since it can be custom made for your space or design style, have no worries about finding the right size!
 And don't forget that because it's handmade there are several ways to customize this large rug too!
 This one-of-a-kind piece has a variety of patterns available so you'll find the perfect pattern for you!

 17. Multi-Color Contemporary Area Rug